aaronralls/aaronralls.github.io/_posts/2019-01-10-how-to-start-a-blog-for-free.md

 If yes then I highly recommend the GitHub Pages option as it will expose you to some tools and process you should start to get familiar with.

-In this post I will cover how to start a blog for free using GitHub Pages.
+In this post, I will cover how to start a blog for free using GitHub Pages.
 Before I jump into that I will provide you with some basic information on the WordPress option I mentioned.

 ## WordPress